WardLordRuby/scriptedSheepshead-TTS/README.md

 * Automated take trick event
 * Card counter for both teams
 * Choose your preferred partner rules
 * Choose what calls you want to enable to modify scoring
+* Displays number of chips won or lost to Picker at end of hand
 * Custom model "Schrute Silver" coins
 * Custom Gameplay rules and tips booklet
 * UI windows for: